astjohn/mustache_rails3/README.md

 ## Context ... it depends.

-Or "how NOT to use Rails helpers".
+If all you want to do is use Mustache to render templates Ruby-side, then using contextual Rails variables and helpers is fine.
+But if you [also or alternatively] want to use the same templates for your front-end via Rails Asset Pipeline, then find another way to pass that context.

 Remember, Mustache is the logic-less template format.
 Rails Asset Pipeline includes no context when compiling `.js` or any other asset.
 That's one reason why SASS/SCSS has to provide their own url helper ruby functions for referencing  image file paths.
 There are NO `link_to` or `user_login_path` ActionView::Helpers available in the scope of your asset files.

+Most context will be passed either via Mustache `{{variables}}` or via content blocks.

 You'll generally need to understand and remain aware of this when writing your templates.
-Look carefully at the example view templates in this `README.md` for a guide.
+Look carefully at the view templates shown in this `README.md` for specific examples.

-Most context will be passed either via Mustache `{{variables}}` or via content blocks.

 ## The Hamstache